Summary: In this article I will outline a detailed method for removing Sprint Collections from your credit report.

 Like any bill, if you don’t pay your Sprint cell phone bill, it will go to collections.
-When that happens, you not only show that you don’t make your payments on time, but it also hurts your credit score a lot.
+When that happens, you not only show that you don’t make your payments on time, but it also significantly hurts your credit score.

 This is all for a bill that normally doesn’t appear on your credit report.
 Sprint doesn’t report cellphone payments to the credit bureaus unless you default.
 Typically this means you haven’t paid your bill for 3 months or more, but each situation differs.